Keep up to date with all COVID-19 Update for Basketball in South Australia

 From 30 April 2022, close contacts are required to wear a mask in public for 7 days after exposure (12 years and older)

 * Note: Clarification is being sought around playing sport or exercising without a mask if you are a close contact

 Staff are to follow the stadium or venues’ COVID Safe Plan.

 Maintain social distancing where possible.

 No change to the Inclusive Player Game Fee applies

 Individual spectator game fees no longer exist and the Inclusive Player Fee allows for zero to unlimited spectators week to week (in the absence of covid restrictions)

 Fees do not change from week to week based on covid related spectator restrictions

-Basketball SA recognises and understands the feelings of anxiety, distress and concern many people may be experiencing in relation to the coronavirus (COVID-19) outbreak.
-It’s a tough and trying time and we encourage members to look out for each other, and if needed, seek the help available.
+Basketball SA recognises and understands the feelings of anxiety, distress and concern many people may be experiencing in relation to the coronavirus (COVID-19) pandemic.
+It’s a tough and trying time and we encourage members to look out for each other, and if needed, seek help available.